11 Things Traveling on a Plane Does to Your Body

 Low oxygen may make you feel sleepy or headachy

 Millions of people travel by plane every single day.
 If you’re planning on being one of them soon, you might not be looking forward to the yucky feeling air travel often leaves you with.
 Besides the airport crowds and stress, traveling at such a high altitude has real effects on the body.
 Although the barometric pressure of the cabin is adjusted to prevent altitude sickness, you could still experience sleepiness or a headache.
 “The lower oxygen pressure found in an aircraft cabin is equivalent to 6,000 to 8,000 feet of altitude, similar to that of Mexico City,” says Paulo M. Alves, MD, global medical director of aviation health for the medical and travel safety services company MedAire.
-“Oxygen partial pressure drops accordingly, creating a mild hypoxia [low oxygen], which can cause headache in some susceptible individuals.”
-One study from the U.K. showed passengers’ oxygen levels dropped 4 percent, which could be a concern if you have heart or lung problems.
+“Oxygen partial pressure drops accordingly, creating mild hypoxia [low oxygen], which can cause headache in some susceptible individuals.”
 To help prevent headaches, drink plenty of water, and avoid alcohol and caffeine.
-Here are some other ways to make sure you don’t get sick on a long flight.
+Here’s how to prevent pesky airplane headaches.

 Blood collecting in your feet could make them swell—or worse

 Sitting in tight quarters for hours and hours can affect blood flow throughout your body, leading to swelling in your feet and ankles.
 It’s also well-established that the risk of a blood clot called deep vein thrombosis (DVT) increases when blood isn’t circulating well, as happens during plane travel.
 “In that position, the veins in our legs are compressed and the blood flow through them is slowed down,” Dr. Alves says.
 Although you often hear the advice to get up and walk around, Dr. Alves says that that can cause traffic jams if too many people do it at once, and can be dangerous in the case of unexpected turbulence.
 “Average travelers without any risk factors would benefit from simple movements of the ankle—rotation, flexion, extension—which can be done in their own seat as frequently as possible,” he says.
 Risk factors for DVT include being obese, pregnant or postpartum, on birth control pills, over age 40, or having a serious medical illness.
-“People with underlying risk factors for DVT benefit from compression stockings, and for some at high risk, even the use of anti-coagulant drugs may be indicated,” Dr. Alves says.
+“People with underlying risk factors for DVT benefit from compression stockings, and for some at high risk, even the use of anticoagulant drugs may be indicated,” Dr. Alves says.
 Talk to your doctor if you have one or more risk factors and are planning a flight in the near future.
-Dealing with potential health problems beforehand is one way to minimize stress before air travel.

 You can get dehydrated

 The air you breathe in the plane cabin actually comes from outside, and air at that altitude has very little moisture.
 “This air is very dry, having a humidity of under 10 percent,” says Quay Snyder, MD, MSPH, president and CEO of Aviation Medicine Advisory Service.
 “Dehydration can lead to a feeling of fatigue, particularly when combined with the lowered pressure of cabin air.
 Medical conditions and some medications may exacerbate these sensations.”
-The best way to prevent dehydration, according to Everyday Health, is to drink lots of water, even before you board the plane.
+The best way to prevent dehydration is to drink lots of water, even before you board the plane.
 Bring your own water bottle so you don’t have to rely on the flight attendants to get it for you.
 (Just don’t refill it in the bathroom sink, where the water is non-potable.)
-The Aerospace Medical Association also recommends using eye drops to relieve dry eyes and consider saline nasal sprays (try this one here) to help dried-out nasal passages and prevent nosebleeds.
+The Aerospace Medical Association also recommends using eye drops to relieve dry eyes and consider saline nasal sprays to help dried-out nasal passages and prevent nosebleeds.

 Shifts in cabin pressure make you gassy

-You’re not just imagining the farting among your fellow travelers—studies have shown flatulence increases in the air.
-The Aerospace Medical Association says our body’s gas can expand up to 25 percent!
+You’re not just imagining the farting among your fellow travelers—the Aerospace Medical Association says our body’s gas can expand up to 25 percent.
 “We know from physics that gas tends to expand inversely to pressure,” Dr. Alves says.
 “Therefore, as we climb on a flight, the external pressure is progressively lower, and any gas trapped inside our body cavities will expand accordingly.”
 This includes the gas in your intestines, which can lead to bloating and the urge to break wind.
 So what should you do?
 Holding it in is not good for your body, so if you feel the pressure, it’s best to let it out—in the restroom if possible.
-By the way, this is the absolute best time to use the airplane bathroom.
+(Don’t miss these other bizarre farting facts.)

 Air pressure changes cause your ears to pop

 That airplane food might not really be as bland and tasteless as you think.
 The low-humidity air you breathe in a plane dries out the mucus membranes of your mouth and nose, which can affect your sense of taste.
-A study by Lufthansa found that perception of sweet and salty foods dropped by up to 30 percent in a simulation of air travel.
-British Airways has recently tried adding the savory Japanese flavor umami to counteract this, but you can also help reactivate your taste buds by drinking water.
-“A dry mouth may reduce taste sensitivity, but taste is restored with hydration,” Dr. Snyder says.
+Some research also shows that the reduced cabin pressure and the background noise from the plane’s engines impact your ability to taste during flight, too.
+“A dry mouth may reduce taste sensitivity, but taste is restored with hydration,” Dr. Snyder adds.
+(Here are the things you shouldn’t eat on an airplane.)

 Air shifts can cause a toothache

-Although less common, gas changes in our body can even affect our teeth, as gas gets trapped in fillings or cavities.
-“One of the drawbacks of the ‘airplane toothache’ is—unlike ear pain or sinus pain—there is little you can do to prevent it,” Thomas P. Connelly, DDS, told huffingtonpost.com.
-“In other words, chewing gum or swallowing isn’t going to relieve any pressure inside of your tooth.
-This makes air travel with a toothache a real problem.”
-You can take painkillers like Tylenol during the flight to relieve symptoms, but if you have even a slight toothache, see your dentist before you’re scheduled to fly.
-Make sure you’re not making these other pre-flight mistakes.
+Although less common, gas changes in our body can even affect our teeth, as gas gets trapped in fillings, cavities, or tooth-adjacent sinuses.
+Tooth pain thanks to changes in pressure during a flight is called barodontalgia.
+Unfortunately there is little that can be done to prevent this pressure.
+You could take painkillers like Tylenol during the flight to relieve symptoms, but if you have even a slight toothache, see your dentist before you’re scheduled to fly.

 Your skin loses moisture

 Another effect of airplane air is dry skin.
 “Dehydration can lead to dry skin and cracked lips, although most exposure on aircraft is time-limited,” Dr. Snyder says.
 “Moisturizing lotions prior to flying can mitigate these effects.”
-Lotions are better than hydrating mists, which will just be sucked into the dry air, skin care expert Renée Rouleau told refinery29.com.
 Keep drinking water to keep your whole body hydrated, and wash your face when you get off the plane—Rouleau says exfoliating can help get rid of the dead cell buildup from dry skin that can, ironically, lead to acne.
 Here are more tips for caring for your skin on an airplane.

 You could develop bad breath